jjald2998/Bellabeat-Case-Study/README.md

 # **About the Company**

 Bellabeat is a high-tech company that empowers women by giving them the tools necessary to track their health, by recording data like their sleep, activity, stress, and reproductive health.
 The company was founded in 2013 by Urška Sršen and Sando Mur.
 Urska's background in art has allowed the company to not compromise on the aesthetics of the products, and their entire line consists of beautiful and diegetic designs that are meant to not only serve their functions as health products but also give off a unique and sleek design philosophy.
+Their main products include their Bellabeat app which work in conjunction with their Leaf(bracelet, neckalce and clip), Time(Smart Watch) and Spring(Water Bottle) products.
+- I will be focusing on improving the customer experience with the Time product in conjunction with the Bellabeat app.

 **Scenario of the Study**